-- · The college has seen a significant increase in the adult level 3 participation rate since the FCFJ & NSF has started.
-The adult offer for 2023/24 is designed to increase this further. - · Excluding covid lockdown periods, the college has consistently grown its AEB funded courses, reaching at least 100% of its allocation up to 107% in 2021/22 and currently at 105% in 2022/23, securing growth funding.
-It is not possible to grow the GMCA funding pot but deeper devolution and rebasing in 2024/25 may bring additional investment to ensure more adults can be trained locally.
+- \cdot The college has seen a significant increase in the adult level 3 participation rate since the FCFJ & NSF has started.
+The adult offer for 24.25 is designed to increase this further. - \cdot Excluding covid lockdown periods, the college has consistently grown its AEB funded courses, reaching at least 100% of its allocation annually.